phiresky/encrypted-gist/README.md

 (ad- and meme-filled) gallery pages](http://minimaxir.com/2014/02/moved-temporarily/).

 I often send screenshots, so I need somewhere to put my images.
-I hate it when links stop working, so self-hosting isn't really a solution for me because I don't want a permanent server.
+I hate it when links stop working, so self-hosting isn't really a solution for me because I don't want to maintain a permanent server.

 So I had the *genius* idea to use github repositories or gists as a raw file storage, encrypting the files client-side so only the people I send the link to can view them.